apptainer/singularity-userdocs/quick_start.rst

     other commands may do so as well if they are ran using container images from Docker Hub for instance.

-There are 3 broad steps to installing Singularity:
+There are 3 broad steps to installing apptainer:

 1. :ref:`Installing Go <install>`
-2. :ref:`Downloading Singularity <download>`
+2. :ref:`Downloading apptainer <download>`
-3. :ref:`Compiling Singularity Source Code <compile>`
+3. :ref:`Compiling apptainer Source Code <compile>`

 .. _install:

 Install Go
 ==========

-Singularity v3 and above is written primarily in Go, so you will need Go installed to compile it from source.
+apptainer v3 and above is written primarily in Go, so you will need Go installed to compile it from source.

 This is one of several ways to `install and configure Go